Home

 The solution to this is embodying values.

-When I first joined Glass Canvas, one of the things I fell in love with was the culture of the people.
+When I first joined Tilma, one of the things I fell in love with was the culture of the people.
 The leadership team embodied and modelled the values in a deep way—far more than I’d ever seen in another company.
 They weren’t messing around.

 When I communicated that I needed some time to think about it, I got a long email back that included this paragraph: